idvorkin/idvorkin.github.io/_td/fix_cert_error.md

 - Chrome: (Connecting to 10)
 - Zach: Sweet - I'm gonna play a fun game.

 But, there's some magic required here.
 How does chrome know the number for zacookiegames?
 Zach has no one to ask.
-Turns out, instead of Zach creating a contact, there's a internet phonebook called DNS.
+Turns out, instead of Zach creating a contact, there's a internet phone book called DNS.
 In it, you can look up that zacookiegames is at 10.
 So the above becomes.

 - Zach: I want to go to zacookiegames.com
 - **Chrome: Yo DNS- What number is zacookiegames.com at?**